 There are many consequences of human sin, but we’ll talk about two: Physical Death and Spiritual Death

-Some people think that because things like illness, suffering and death exist, this must mean that there is no God.
+Some people think that because things like illness, suffering, and death exist, this must mean that there is no God.
 But the Bible has a very good explanation for the origin of death.
 Before Adam sinned there was no death.
 Death is a result of the sin of man.
 Everyone who has ever lived has sinned and is worthy of death.

 “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”
 Romans 6:23

-This is the death of eternal punishment in hell that separates us from God for all eternity.
+Spiritual death is the death of eternal punishment in hell that separates us from God for all eternity.
 Instead of spending eternity in heaven we deserve to be forever separated from God in hell.